Electric Heated Driveways

 If you are remodeling or building a new home in a cold climate region, plan for the winters by exploring the options of installing a radiant heated driveway.
 These electric snow melting systems are fully automated and virtually maintenance free, providing reliable, energy-efficient performance, and eliminating the need for manual snow removal or the use of harmful snow melting chemicals.

 Installing a heated driveway during spring or summer – before cold weather hits – is ideal for several reasons.
-The optimum temperature for curing concrete is between 65 and 85 degree Fahrenheit.
+The optimum temperature for curing concrete is between 65 and 85 degrees Fahrenheit.
 This is crucial in order for the concrete to cure correctly and maintain its maximum compressive strength rating, ensuring the cement's durability and enhancing its life span.
-So, if you are considering installing an automated heated driveway system, don't wait until winter hits to to begin construction.
+So, if you are considering installing an automated heated driveway system, don't wait until winter hits to begin construction.
 And believe it or not, installing a heated driveway is surprisingly easy, and one sure way to take the chill out of the arrival of winter.

 With energy costs continuing to soar, consumers are searching for the most efficient ways to take the "sting" out of their heating bills.
 Consequently, homeowners and commercial property owners have not only discovered the appeal of energy efficient, indoor electric radiant floor heating options, but also of outdoor snowmelt systems, such as heated driveways, walkways, staircases and more.

 Given the benefits of maintenance-free operation, reliable performance and affordability, it's no wonder that heated driveways are becoming more commonplace among residential and commercial properties.
 Heated driveways are fully automated and provide labor-free snow removal without the need for salt and other snowmelt chemicals.
+They can be easily customized to suit your particular layout and snow melt needs.

 "Snow blowers, shoveling, and plowing are cumbersome ways to clear driveways," stated Bryan Morris, National Sales Manager of Warmzone.
 "Homeowners are installing radiant heated driveway systems instead.
 They're safer and very energy efficient."